Andy Hardy: Series

 When the series was launched, most of the cast was changed, with the exception of Rooney, Cecilia Parker as Andy's older sister Marian Hardy, and Sara Haden as Aunt Milly (except for two films when Betty Ross Clarke appeared as Milly).
 The second and subsequent films starred Lewis Stone as Judge Hardy, Fay Holden as Mrs. Hardy, and Ann Rutherford as Polly Benedict.
 The Hardys' oldest child, married daughter Joan Hardy Martin, appeared only in the first film and was not mentioned in the subsequent films.

 Most of the movies were set in the Hardys' fictional hometown of Carvel, located in Idaho in the original play, but described in the films as being in the Midwest.
-(In the short film Andy Hardy's Dilemma, the Hardys are described as living in Los Angeles, with no mention of Carvel.)
+(In the public service short film, Andy Hardy's Dilemma (1940), the Hardy family is residing in Los Angeles, with no mention of Carvel.)
 All of the films were sentimental comedies celebrating ordinary American life.
-The people in Carvel were generally pious, patriotic, generous, and tolerant.
-The town represented MGM mogul Louis B. Mayer's idealized vision of his adopted country.
+The people in Carvel were generally kind, pious, patriotic, generous, and tolerant.

 The early movies focused on the Hardy family as a whole, but the character Andy soon became the center of the series, and his name was featured in the title of the fourth film and all films from the seventh on.
 They were instrumental in Rooney's rise to stardom.
-The first two Hardy films dealt with the danger of adultery among the younger generation, but the later ones avoided such controversial themes.